 - If you receive a pension income — your pension payslips or pension statement

 Get expert help from a professional mortgage consultant

-Brokers have access to mortgages that aren’t publicly advertised so have a wider range available than if you approached lenders yourself.
+Brokers have access to mortgages that aren’t publicly advertised.
+This means that a wider range is available than if you approached lenders yourself.
 Your broker can search for the best deals for your situation and needs, potentially saving you thousands over the mortgage term.
-He or she can calculate the costs involved and check for future fees you may be liable for, such as early repayment charges, ensuring there are no nasty surprises further down the line.
+They can calculate the costs involved and check for future fees you may be liable for, such as early repayment charges.
+This ensures that there are no nasty surprises further down the line.

 When applying for Welling or Pimlico mortgages, your broker will know which lenders are more likely to approve your application.
-Not only does this make the application process faster but it prevents too many credit checks from being carried out on you by lenders and increases the likelihood of a successful mortgage application.
+Not only does this make the application process faster but it prevents too many credit checks from being carried out on you by lenders.
+This increases the likelihood of having a successful mortgage application.